hoducninh/rainbow-challenge/README.md

 ![](imgs/month-test.png)

- __By doing this, we could import more data from comming months and give prediction on churn customers__.
+ __By doing this, we could import more data from coming months and give prediction on churn customers__.

 Back to our question on which customer to send promotional emails, we got some points to remember so far: